Kevin Spacey: 1990–1999: Stardom and acclaim

 In 1999, Spacey acted alongside Annette Bening in Sam Mendes's American Beauty.
 In the film he played the role of Lester Burnham, a depressed suburban father and advertising executive who becomes attracted to his teenage daughter's best friend.
-The film and its performance received widespread acclaim, particularly Spacey with critic Roger Ebert declaring, "Spacey, an actor who embodies intelligence in his eyes and voice, is the right choice for Lester Burnham.
+The film and its performance received widespread acclaim, particularly Spacey, with critic Roger Ebert declaring, "Spacey, an actor who embodies intelligence in his eyes and voice, is the right choice for Lester Burnham.
 He does reckless and foolish things in this movie, but he doesn't deceive himself; he knows he's running wild--and chooses to, burning up the future years of an empty lifetime for a few flashes of freedom".
-For this role, Spacey won his second Oscar, this time for Best Actor in a Leading Role.
-In his acceptance speech he dedicated his Oscar to Jack Lemmon, praising him as an influence, mentor, and father figure.
+For this role, Spacey won his second Academy Award.
+In his acceptance speech, he dedicated his Oscar to Jack Lemmon, praising him as an influence, mentor, and father figure.
 He also stated, "[Lemmon's] performance in The Apartment stands as one of the finest we've ever had".
-For his role he also received a BAFTA Award and Screen Actors Guild Award as well as a nomination for a Golden Globe Award.
+For his role, he also won the BAFTA Award and Screen Actors Guild Award and received a Golden Globe Award nomination.
 That same year, he was honored with a star on the Hollywood Walk of Fame.
-Also in 1999, Spacey won the Laurence Olivier Award for Best Actor and earned another Tony Award nomination in 1999 for The Iceman Cometh.
+Also in 1999, Spacey won the Laurence Olivier Award for Best Actor and received his second Tony Award nomination in 1999 for The Iceman Cometh.